quii/learn-go-with-tests/databases.md

 CREATE ROLE
 postgres=# CREATE DATABASE bookshelf_db OWNER bookshelf_user;
 CREATE DATABASE

-postgres=# -- you can view users and databases with the commands \du and \l respectively
 ```

+You can view users and databases with the commands \du and \l respectively.

 ## Database migrations